elc117/2021haskellt1-bottle2/README.md

 Flash is dead.
 RIP.
 Anywho, SSHC is an attempt to reimplemented it... or part of it.

+## Requirements

+I'm relying on stack to get things done... dunno how GHC handles C compilation, for me it's just magic.

+## Compiling

+Run:

+    make all

+To cleanup the directory, run:

+    make clean

+To run GHCI, prefer:

+    make repl

 ## Kongregate comments detailing SpiroStudio's inner working

 Developer response to AceFrahm on Dec.
 1, 2013: